curv3d/curv/docs/v-rep/Volume_Data.rst

   define the shape (with no obvious implicit function representation), we can accumulate data in a volume data structure.

-How many distinct volume data structures do we need to cover the important use cases?

 It would be nice to find a universal volume data structure:

-* Can a mesh be converted to the VDS?
-* Can you raytrace the VDS in real time on a GPU?
+* Can be raycast in real time on a GPU.
+* A mesh can be converted to the VDS.
-* Can the VDS be converted to a mesh?
+* The VDS can be converted to a mesh.
-* In the above 3 cases, are sharp features preserved?
+* Supports boolean operations (union, intersection, difference) and sweeping a 3D shape along a 3D path.
+Basically, digital sculpting ops.
+* Sharp features are preserved.

+Practically, there are tradeoffs between memory, performance and generality.
+So how many distinct volume data structures do we need to cover the important use cases?

 Since I'm reading a lot of research papers:
 Has the method been successfully used by people other than the researchers?